 Most Missed Deductions

-A number of eligible medical expense tax credits are overlooked every year, according to Ronald Watson, a chartered accountant in Fort Erie.
+A number of eligible medical expense tax credits are overlooked every year such as medical travel expenses, according to Ronald Watson, a chartered accountant in Fort Erie.
 “Some of the most common are the travelling costs to and from treatment, especially chemotherapy or other cancer-related therapy,” Watson said.